 Mobile responsive design improves user experience

 As more and more people use mobile devices to access the internet, the experience they have on those devices is crucial.
-A mobile responsive site will be easier for visitors to use, encouraging them to stay on the site for longer – and triggering one of Google’s key measures of user experience.
+A mobile responsive site will be easier for visitors to use, encouraging them to stay on the site for longer – a trigger for one of Google’s key measures of user experience.

-It’s also fair to say that a positive user experience will have all sorts of other benefits.
-Someone who has had a great experience purchasing your goods or services is more likely to leave you positive reviews, to share that experience on their social media.
-Overall you can see a rise in traffic and increase in branded search – all good things from a search engine perspective.
+It’s also fair to say that a positive user experience will other benefits.
+Someone who has had a great experience purchasing your goods or services is more likely to leave positive reviews and share that experience on social media.

-Tied up with other aspects of SEO mentioned in this post, but no less important, bounce rates – how quickly visitors leave your website – are another factor that Google uses to rank your website.
+Tied up with other aspects of SEO, but no less important, are bounce rates.
+This refers to how quickly visitors leave your website and are another factor that Google uses to rank websites.
 A visitor might leave your website because the content is poor and doesn’t grab their attention.
 On the other hand, the content may be great but because your website is poorly designed, it can’t be accessed or read.

 There is nothing more frustrating than trying to search through a website on your mobile that hasn’t been designed to be responsive to the device you are using.
 Tiny text, poor navigation – it’s like you don’t want visitors to stay.
 Google sees this and acts accordingly, by penalising your site the more quickly people leave.

-Mobile responsive websites are easier to share on social media
+Mobile responsive design makes it easier to share on social media

 Social shares, of themselves, don’t directly contribute to your search engine rankings – but using social media marketing to increase your audience and traffic to your website will bring search engine rewards.
 By raising your profile, you will increase the number of direct searches for your brand (rather than searches for generic products or services), and this too will have positive SEO results.